So you want to keep bees?

 Can I go on holiday?

 Yes - if you know there is enough food and enough space for the, then you can go away without too much worry.
-In peak season (May and early June), there will always be a chance of swarming but that's just something we have to live with.
+In peak season (From mid April to early June), there will always be a chance of swarming but that's just something we have to live with.

 How do I get bees?